In this section

 Please remember to read the disclaimer

-The development of this clinical guideline was coordinated by Kylie Moon, Nursing Services.
-Approved by the Clinical Effectiveness Committee.
-Authorised by Bernadette Twomey, Executive Director Nursing Services.
-First published March 2012 (replacing Pressure Ulcers Prevention & Management Procedure published July 2009).
-Current as of December 2012.
+The development of this nursing guideline was coordinated by Kylie Moon, Nursing Services, and approved by the Nursing Clinical Effectiveness Committee.
+Updated December 2012.